Click here to go to our page on permittivity

 Before we attempt describe any methods in various amounts of detail, let's first point out that 1. dielectric constant can vary with frequency (but usually not a lot) and 2. the measurement techniques can be fraught with errors, which we'll try to explain.

 Here's a true story.
-Someone once boasted that they had a method of measuring dielectric constant at microwave frequency that would provide three digits of accuracy.
+Someone once boasted that they had a method of measuring dielectric constant at microwave frequency that would provide three digits of resolution.
 We employed them to measure a single sample, and the results came back something like "6.045".
 The next week we asked them to perform a second sample measurement but submitted the same sample (pretty sneaky, huh?)
 The "new" results came back "6.267".
 We averaged the two data points and came up with 6.1 +/0.2!
 So yes indeed this measurement technique could provide three digits of accuracy, but the accuracy of the second and third digit were questionable.
 We told this "expert" to lose the charge number after the second sample.
 Moral of the story: permittivity measurements might be easy to do, but it is hard to measure permittivity with great accuracy.

 The IPC (Institute for interconnecting and Packaging electronic Circuits) has documented many dielectric constant measurement technique, under IPC TM 650.
 Some of the techniques are at low frequencies, but some are suitable for X-band.
 You'll learn a lot about dielectric constant measurements by perusing IPC TM 650 section 2.5.